Shelikhov/Terraform/aws/modules/compute-module/readme.txt

 Infrastructure with compute resources for web server and RDS

-1.To replace path to an id_rsa key to connect to ec2 instances 2.To replace s3 bucket name in following files:
+1.To replace path to an id_rsa key to connect to ec2 instances in variables.tf file, parameter file_ssh_id_rsa 2.To replace path to a web-server script file in variables.tf file parameter file_user_data 3.To replace s3 bucket information in following files:
-- main.tf
-- remote_state.tf
+- dependencies.tf

 AWS components:
 - key pair (for EC2 instances)